eerimoq/simba/doc/api-reference/debug/log.rst

    <timestamp>:<log level>:<thread name>:<log object name>: <message>

-A few example outputs using three log objects; foo, bar and the default log object main.
+A few example outputs using three log objects; `foo`, `bar` and the default log object `default`.
 All logs are from the main thread as can be seen in the third field in the entries.

 .. code:: text

    23:info:main:foo: A foo info message.
    24:info:main:bar: A bar info message.
    37:debug:main:bar: A bar debug message.
-   56:error:main:main: A main error message.
+   56:error:main:default: A main error message.

 ----------------------------------------------